Open Source Digital Forensics Conference

 OSDFCon has a high number of return attendees who come each year to learn about new tools and interact with developers.
 Since 2013, each conference has attracted more than 400 people.
 The pre-conference workshops provide attendees with hands-on experience, while the post-conference Autopsy training provides in-depth exposure to the powerful open source desktop tool.

-Become part of the OSDFCon community — register to attend the upcoming conference!
+Become part of the OSDFCon community!